Derpford/incrementality-matrix/classpects.md

 Each Aspect is placed within a themed Triad, and has some connection to the other two Aspects within that Triad.
 Below is a table of Aspect Triads; you may randomly pick an Aspect by rolling 1d12 to pick a Triad, then rolling 1d3 to pick an Aspect from that Triad.
 Note that all valid sessions (i.e., not null) must have a Space and Time player.
 It is acceptable to reuse Aspects, but most sessions won't need to, since you only need to reuse Aspects if you have more than 36 players.

+**The Chessboard and Billiards Triads are special; their Aspects cannot be obtained normally.**

 | #  | Triad Name  | Aspects             |                    |                      |
 |----|-------------|---------------------|--------------------|----------------------|
 | 1  | Reality     | Time (Scamperway)   | Space (Moxie)      | Law (Viscosity)      |